A Guide to Emerald Jewellery

 Emeralds are a stunning gem known for their mesmeric green colour.
 They evoke luxury and elegance in a way perhaps no other coloured gemstone does.

 They have been adored and valued for thousands of years and, throughout history, have featured in some of the most important necklaces, rings, earrings, brooches, bracelets, and purses.
-Their distinctive colour evokes warmth and personality, antique emerald jewellery ideal for any occasion.
+Their distinctive colour evokes warmth and personality, making antique emerald jewellery ideal for any occasion – especially for those born in May.

 The finest emeralds have a pure verdant green hue and a high degree of transparency.
-Most emeralds have natural inclusions, but if these can’t be seen by the naked eye the gem is considered flawless.
+Most emeralds have natural inclusions, but if the naked eye can’t see these, the gem is considered flawless.

 Where are emeralds found?

 Emeralds are found all over the world, but it is Columbia where the best examples are mined.
-Columbia produces around 95% of the world’s emeralds and production has increased drastically over the last two decades.
-Other principal emerald deposits are in Brazil, Zambia, USA, and Pakistan.
+Columbia produces around 95% of the world’s emeralds, and production has increased drastically over the last two decades.
+Other principal emerald deposits are in Brazil, Zambia, the USA, and Pakistan.

 History of emerald jewellery